stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - run the first quarter with CxO roles only

-Xxxxx
+Although #stratapp and OKRs are both all about engaging everyone, success starts at the top, hence the focus of steps 1 to 5.

-step #5 - starting with the leadership team
+### step #5 - starting with the leadership team

 ## implementing OKRs - progressive rollouts